streamlit/streamlit/CONTRIBUTING.md

 #### Rebuild and publish the docs

-We do this right before distributing the wheel because the docs get compiled different depending on the Python version -- and we want to make sure they're always up to date.
+We do this right before distributing the wheel because the docs get compiled differently depending on the Python version -- and we want to make sure they're always up to date.

 First, you should see whether the docs look right on your local machine: